yam-finance/yam-protocol/README.md

 The rebaser may also have bugs - but has been tested in multiple scenarios.
 It is restricted to Externally Owned Accounts (EOAs) calling the rebase function for added security.
 SafeMath is used everywhere.

-If you feel uncomfortable with these disclousures, don't stake or hold YAM.
+If you feel uncomfortable with these disclosures, don't stake or hold YAM.
 If the community votes to fund an audit, or the community is gifted an audit, there is no assumption that the original devs will be around to implement fixes, and is entirely at their discretion.

 ## The Token
 The core YAM token uses yCRV as the reserve currency, which is roughly a $1 peg.
 Each supply expansion (referred to as an inflating rebase), a portion of tokens is minted and used to build up the treasury.
 This treasury is then in complete ownership of YAM holders via governance.